sgbstats/election-returns/README.md

 - Set the pattern for the candidate return file (Line 61).
 Curently it is Ward_Name.xlsx

 ![Press play or F5 to run](img/img3.PNG)

+## Candidate/Agent Declartion

+Use the file Declaration.docx and select your candidates file.
+If you have used the same column headers as dummy_candidates.xlsx, it should pull the data through with no issue on the mailings tab when you choose your data.

 ## How to use the pdfmaker module